getporter/porter/docs/content/configuration.md

 evaluate, without affecting the stability of Porter.
 You can enable an experimental feature by:

-* Using the experimental global flag `--experimental flagA,flagB`.
+* Using the experimental global flag \--experimental flagA,flagB.
   The value is a comma-separated list of strings.
-* Setting the PORTER_EXPERIMENTAL environment variable like so `PORTER_EXPERIMENTAL=flagA,flagB`.
+* Setting the PORTER_EXPERIMENTAL environment variable like so PORTER_EXPERIMENTAL=flagA,flagB.
   The value is a comma-separated list of strings.
-* Setting the experimental field in the configuration file like so `experimental = ["flagA","flagB"]`.
+* Setting the experimental field in the configuration file like so experimental = ["flagA","flagB"].
   The value is an array of strings.

 ### Build Drivers